Gorgeous Tray Ceiling Design Ideas For Your Home

 Contemporary design with illuminated double tray ceiling and quartz accent wall fireplace.

-Oval design feature with aqua green living room with built-in cabinetry.
+This oval design features an aqua green living room with built-in cabinetry.

 Contemporary living room with round feature with circular chandelier.